audah1/uml_iot/README.md

     }
 }
 ```
-Using the callback event called 'message' and 'data' to process the data in json format.
-And additionally need remote.
+Using the callback event called 'message' and 'data' to process the data.
-Results of the test are the same as tcp.

 ##### for windows
 Run the server from the command
 ```
 node socket-chat.js
 ```

-When connected to the `http://127.0.0.1:52273` in a Web browser can be a JSON RPC TEST and Ping , group chat , database testing.
+When connected to the `http://127.0.0.1:52273/chat` in a Web browser can be a JSON RPC TEST and Ping , group chat , database testing.

   and testing TCP, UDP, serial. ( `/uml_iot/test/TCP-client.js`, `/uml_iot/test/udp-client.js`, `/uml_iot/test/serials_client.js` )